 When I decided to start this project, I made several schematics and drawings of all my ideas on how to make this project work.
 Most of these drawings are now lost to me, due to there being so many.
 At one point they littered almost every scrap of paper I owned because I was drawing them whenever time would permit.
 Here’s what is left of them:

-Also, the Portal Authoring Tools from Steam (specifically the Model Viewer) really helped me visualize what type of motion Wheatley has and what I might be able to do.
+Also, the Model Viewer included with the Portal 2 Authoring Tools on Steam really helped me visualize what type of motion Wheatley has and what I might be able to do.

 Building Wheatley took a bit of time and money: Two months and about $350.
 I was in my Senior year of High School and from February to April of 2014 (the duration of the project), I was attending school and then working at my job right afterwards.
 Factor these two things out and Wheatley probably could’ve been completed in three to four weeks.
 As for the money, I estimate maybe $100-$150 on wasted materials (things that I didn’t end up using).
 One of the hardest, most frustrating, yet most enjoyable parts of doing a project like this is the fact that you’re messing around, tweaking things here and there, trying to find what works.
 Sure it would’ve been cheaper and more efficient to have a perfect list of everything I would’ve needed, but the fun is in the problem solving!
 Do I regret wasting some money on this project?
 A little.
 But the outcome made it so much better.